gnanasekart/gnanasekart/README.md

 <br>

-Hi, I'm a Self Driven and technical adept person excellent in learning skills with a sharp analytical mind-set.
+am a Self Driven and technical adept person excellent in learning skills with a sharp analytical mind-set.
 I love initiate and attempt to prove a Creative Problem Solver.** Alongside to Technical activities, I love to Travel, swim and Reading Books.😎.

 <br>
 ---